Bardolph-Automation-Inc/bardolph/docs/language.rst

   get "Strip"

-Here's an example of a routine that changes a light's brightness, but keeps the other settings the same
+Here's an example of a routine that changes a light's brightness, but keeps the other settings the same:

 .. code-block:: lightbulb